 But elements of a linked list aren’t allocated linearly in memory — they are separate chunks of memory connected with each other using pointers (links).
 That means we can’t use our function anymore, because the way we access data structure elements has changed, though the algorithm itself remains completely the same: visit all the elements one after another and compare each one with the current maximum element.

-What really has changed is the way we access data structure elements.
-For arrays we could use pointers arithmetic to calculate the address of an element we want (base address + index * sizeof(T)).
-But to access an i-th element of a linked list one should go from the head of the list to the (i-1)-th element one by one using pointers stored in the list nodes.
+What really has changed is the way we access the elements of a data structure.
+For arrays we could use pointer arithmetic to calculate the address of an element we want (base address + index * sizeof(T)).
+But to access the i-th element of a linked list we need to follow the links starting from head.

-So here is the problem with our function: the way we access elements of used data structure is tightly coupled with the algorithm which is implemented by our function.
-That means we have to write a separate version of our function for all data structures we want to use it for.
-And we all know that code duplication is a really bad thing which leads to errors and difficults during the process of refactoring.
+So here is the problem with our function: the way we access elements of a data structure is tightly coupled with the algorithm the function implements.
+This means we have to write a separate version of our function for all data structures we want to use it for.
+And we all know that code duplication leads to errors and complicates refactoring.

 To solve this problem we have to decouple the algorithm from a data structure it processes.